LukeTheDuke26/Disaster-Response-Pipeline/README.md

 Despite the outlined limitations, the overall accuracy of **82%** showcases a promising start.
 The model's performance can potentially be enhanced by addressing these limitations in future iterations.

 ---

-This summary provides a comprehensive overview of the machine learning pipeline's performance and results.
-It's ready to be integrated into the README.md file.

 ## Flask Web App <a name="flask"></a>